 Master of Science in Special Education

-The Master of Science degree in Special Education is designed for those who want to work with students who have disabilities, including learning disabilities, emotional disturbances, and mild intellectual disabilities.
-The Master of Science in Special Education is offered with a certification option for those who wish to become teachers and features concentrations including early childhood, mild to moderate disabilities and severe disabilities.
+The Master of Science (MS) in Special Education degree is designed for those who want to work with students who have disabilities, including learning disabilities, emotional disturbances, and mild intellectual disabilities.
+The MS in Special Education degree is offered with a certification option.

-Whether you’re an experienced special education teacher, someone interested in becoming a special education teacher while acquiring your teaching certification, or an educational administrator who wants to acquire a deeper understanding of educating students with special needs, you’re likely to find a Master’s in Special Education program that fits your educational needs and the demands of your busy life.
+Whether you’re an experienced special education teacher, someone interested in becoming a special education teacher while acquiring your teaching certification, or an educational administrator who wants to acquire a deeper understanding of educating students with special needs, you’re likely to find our special education master’s program fits your educational needs and the demands of your busy life.

-If you’re interested in learning more about our Special Education Masters programs, we invite you explore this website through the links below, view an online information session with Dr. Laurie deBettencourt (email@example.com ), or contact Academic Coordinator Camilla Mika-Simms by calling 410-516-9760 or via email (firstname.lastname@example.org).
+If you’re interested in learning more about our special education master’s programs, we invite you explore this website through the links below, view an online information session with Dr. Laurie deBettencourt, or contact academic program coordinator Camilla Mika-Simms via email or phone 410-516-9760.

 Our special education programs are unique in that they prepare educators and other related professionals to work with students with disabilities across settings (e.g., general education classrooms, special education resource rooms or self-contained special schools).

 We offer master’s degrees emphasizing training in evidence-based practices, behavior management, technology and collaborative practices.
-We offer three distinct program areas:
+We offer two distinct program areas:

-- Severe Disabilities (i.e., Autism, significant intellectual disabilities).
+- Severe Disabilities – with Autism spectrum Disorders (i.e., Autism, significant intellectual disabilities) – Non-certification.

 Our applicants may have majored in psychology, sociology, English, religious studies or any of many other disciplines as undergraduates.
 When they finish our master’s programs, they will be able to apply evidence-based teaching procedures that build on the basic background knowledge acquired during undergraduate studies.
 With the combination of two supervised internship experiences (6 credits) and 11 course-based instruction experiences (33 credits), our candidates are prepared for success in helping students with disabilities across settings.

-Candidates who complete our master’s degrees are eligible for Maryland State Certification (i.e., generic special education).
-Our programs are approved by Maryland State Department and this approval will allow our graduates to be employed as special educators in 47 states.
+Candidates who complete our master’s degree in Mild to Moderate Disabilities are eligible for Maryland State Certification (i.e., generic special education).
+Our program is approved by Maryland State Department and this approval will allow our graduates to be employed as special educators in 47 states.

 - All candidates complete two supervised internships (10 weeks each) with supervision from mentor teachers, university supervisors and faculty instructors.